SLEEP AND AIRWAY SOLUTIONS

 Comfortable and Convenient Solution

-While traditional approaches typically include an uncomfortable and inconvenient CPAP machine, we use an FDA approved appliance that is more like a simple mouthguard.
+While the traditional approach to treating sleep apnea is a CPAP machine, we use an FDA-approved appliance that is more like a simple mouthguard.
 It is small, portable, quiet, comfortable, and highly effective.
 The results lead to a good night’s sleep and more energy throughout the day as well as increased mental focus and clarity.
 Many patients (and their spouses) find treatment to be a lifesaver.

 Snoring doesn’t merely interrupt your sleep cycle, it can also be embarrassing and disruptive to sleep partners.
 We can treat snoring with a dentist-prescribed snore guard appliance.